for Film, Games & Television

 If you want to write uplifting, epic orchestral music for film, games or television, this is the course that will give you the technical and creative skills to turn that dream into a reality.
 Orchestration for Film Games and Television takes you from first sketch through sampled mock-up, then onto the final recording with a live orchestral session, giving you all the knowledge you need to turn a musical idea into a professionally recorded live orchestral score.

 - Have your music performed by a professional 50-piece film orchestra.

 - Personal 1-to-1 tuition from top professional composers.

-- Learn how the biggest names in the business and go from computer DAW to live score.
+- Learn how the biggest names in the business go from computer DAW to live score.

-- Electives in Pro Tools for Film composers, Advanced Sibelius and Kontakt Programming.
+- Electives in Pro Tools for Film composers, and Advanced Sibelius.

 - A real-world approach that combines sampled instruction with live orchestration and score preparation.